 Food, and not some synthetic pill or powder, is the best source for increasing testosterone.
 Various vitamins and minerals increase testosterone directly or indirectly.
 Magnesium is one mineral that’s a must for boosting T levels.
-Fortunately, most foods high in magnesium are also high in other nutrients good for men’s health or just health in general.
+Fortunately, most foods rich in magnesium are also high in other nutrients good for men’s health or just health in general.

-Skyrocket your testosterone naturally with these five magnesium-rich foods.
+Skyrocket your testosterone naturally with these five magnesium rich foods.
 If you have a sweet tooth, then you’ll especially appreciate the first item on this list.

 This study consisted of three groups of test subjects:

 Group 1: took a magnesium supplement but did no workouts

 Group 2: tae kwon do athletes that did martial arts training while taking magnesium

 Group 3: tae kown do athletes that did the same training as group 2 but took no magnesium